ula1990/Simple_Calculator_iOS_App/README.md

 # Simple_Calculator_iOS_App
-That is simple calculator was created with last version of Swift.
-All general functions on the interface working without any problem.
+That's simple calculator app. which was created with last version of Swift 4.0 All general functions in the interface working without any problem.

 Here you can find a small preview.